ViciousSquid/diceroll/README.md

 `Example.py` and `Example2.py` : Commented demos of the `roll_dice` function in the console.

-`Example3_gui.py` : A simple demo of an animation that rolls and returns a result (requires pygame)
+`Example3_gui.py` : A simple demo of an animated roll that returns a result (requires pygame)

 ____